ajmas/DiscordWebhookX/README.md

    - **externalIP**: The external IP of the server
    - **pluginDisable**: Announcing the server is going offline
    - **pluginEnable**: Announcing the server has come online
+ - **enabledCommands**: Which of the sub commands are enabled
+   - **msg**: Allows the player to send a message to the Discord channel
+   - **location-msg**: Sends the location of the player to the Discord channel, as if they wrote it

 ## Getting the Discord Webhook URL